 - Bert Bakker

 - Roeline Pasman

 16:55 Closing word and official launch of NSRI

 17:05 Drinks and Networking

-If Covid-19 circumstances demand the symposium will be held as life stream event only.
-After the symposium videos of the presentations will be made available through the website of the Netherlands Survey on Research Integrity.
+If Covid-19 circumstances demand, the symposium will be held as a live-stream event only.
+After the symposium, videos of the presentations will be made available through the website of the Netherlands Survey on Research Integrity.